-An email prompted me to write about one of my favorite and most frequently done exercises in my workouts - the CRUNCH!
-The question asked was concerning when in your workouts do I like to do abs - in the beginning, after cardio, or in the middle?
+An email prompted me to write about one of my favorite and most frequently done exercises in my workouts -- the crunch.
+The question asked was concerning when I like to do abs in my workouts -- in the beginning, after cardio or in the middle?

 Many will say that crunches are in no way a resting exercise, but I disagree.
-If you think of the position you are in during a crunch, it really is just a little tougher than sleeping!
-Simply lift your head and shoulder blades off the floor and lie back on the floor, and you have completed a crunch.
+If you think of the position you are in during a crunch, it really is just a little tougher than sleeping, Simply lift your head and shoulder blades off the floor and lie back on the floor, and you have completed a crunch.

-- Regular Crunches - 25
+- Regular crunches 25

-- Reverse Crunches - 25
+- Reverse crunches 25

-- Double Crunches - 25
+- Double crunches 25

-- Left Crunches - 25
+- Left crunches 25

-- Right Crunches - 25
+- Right crunches 25

 Below are some of the many abdominal exercises taken from eBooks sold on the Military.com Fitness eBook store.

-Advanced Crunch - (Legs up) - Lie on your back with your feet straight in the air.
+Advanced crunch (legs up): Lie on your back with your feet straight in the air.
 Keep your legs straight up in the air for the advanced crunches.
-Cross your hands over your chest and bring your elbows to your knees by flexing your stomach (do not do if you have had a previous lower back injury - place feet on the floor).
+Cross your hands over your chest and bring your elbows to your knees by flexing your stomach.
+(Do not do if you have had a previous lower-back injury; place feet on the floor).

-Reverse Crunch - In the same position as the regular crunch, lift your knees and butt toward your elbows.
+Reverse crunch: In the same position as the regular crunch, lift your knees and butt toward your elbows.
 Leave your head and upper body flat on the ground.
-Only move your legs and butt (do not do this exercise if you have had a previous lower back injury).
+Only move your legs and butt.
+(Do not do this exercise if you have had a previous lower-back injury.)

-Double Crunch - Add the regular and reverse crunch together in one motion...You will feel this one twice as fast...
+Double crunch: Add the regular and reverse crunch together in one motion.
+You will feel this one twice as fast.

-Right Elbow to Left Knee - Cross your left leg over your right leg.
+Right elbow to left knee: Cross your left leg over your right leg.
 Flex your stomach and twist to bring your right elbow to your left knee.

-*Note - Any time you work your abs, you should also exercise your lower back to build balance in your torso.
+*Note: Any time you work your abs, you also should exercise your lower back to build balance in your torso.

 Lie on your stomach with your arms extended over your head.
-Lift your right arm and your left leg off the ground at the same time and repeat for specified number of repetitions.
+Lift your right arm and your left leg off the ground at the same time and repeat for a specified number of repetitions.
 Switch arms/legs and repeat.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.